Measles

 - For most contacts, post-exposure MMR vaccination is preferable to IG.

-- IVIG is recommended for exposed, unvaccinated adults who cannot get MMR (such as pregnant people) and those who are severely immunocompromised.
+- IVIG is recommended for exposed adults who do not have evidence of measles immunity and cannot get MMR (such as pregnant people) and those who are severely immunocompromised.
 It is typically maintained by hospitals and administered in health care facilities.

 - Neither IMIG or IVIG are indicated for household or other close contacts who received one dose of vaccine at 6 months or older unless they are immunocompromised.